ansible-network/network-image-builder/README.md

 * Platform specific configuration is loaded from `tasks/{platform}/{version}/configuration.yaml`

   * Which use `{platform}_config` to load in `templates/{platform}/{version}/config.j2`
-  * non-privileged port for SSH (rather than 22) so that we don't conflict with the host, and so that qemu doesn't need to run as root
+  * non-privileged port for SSH so that we don't conflict with the Linux host

 * Build outputs: